JCalderan/xebicon2019-spinnaker-handson/part2/exercise3/README.md

 In the [previous exercise](../exercise2/README.md) we learnt to parametrize our pipeline, and we added a new parameter "version".

-This version v2 of xebicon-frontend use a Back-End application in order to fetch the Xebicon slots to display.
+This version v2 of xebicon-frontend uses a Back-End application in order to fetch the Xebicon slots to display.
 In order to get it working, we'll need to deploy two new applications:
 - xebicon-backend: the API consumed by xebicon-frontend
 - xebicon-database: the database hosting the Xebicon slots data